Management Department (MGT)

 Project Management: Planning, Scheduling, Executing, and Controlling

 This course emphasizes the use of special tools and techniques in management to accomplish the organizational mission through better control and use of existing resources.
-It explores ways to harness cross-functional synergy in an organization to successfully plan, schedule, execute and control projects.
-Prerequisite: STAT 145; admission to business; junior standing.
+Students explore ways to harness cross-functional synergy in an organization to successfully plan, schedule, execute, and control projects.
+Prerequisite: a grade of "C" or better in ACC 221, ACC 222, BLAW 205, ECO 110, ECO 120, ENG 110, MTH 160 or MTH 175 or MTH 207, and STAT 145 or STAT 245; or a business administration minor.
+54 credits earned.
 Offered Occasionally.

 MGT 400 Cr.1-3